firecmsco/firecms/website/docs/collections/permissions.md

                                                                 dataSource
                                                             }) => {
     // This is an example of retrieving async data related to the user
-    // and storing it in the user extra field const sampleUserData = await Promise.resolve({
+    // and storing it in the controller's extra field const sampleUserData = await Promise.resolve({
         roles: ["admin"]
     });